 The newest tool for accessing map and statistical data is the California Important Farmland Finder (CIFF):

 - Search by county, address, zip code, lat/long coordinates; or the geolocate function on your mobile device.

 - Place points, digitize areas of interest, create buffers, and obtain Important Farmland acreages.
-Information and basic instructions are available.

 Other Information and Resources